 Example (see association between

-in figure below).@javax.persistence.OneToMany(cascade = javax.persistence.CascadeType.REMOVE, fetch = javax.persistence.FetchType.EAGER) // 'EAGER': each time, a 'Prisoner' Entity Bean is loaded (with 'find' for instance), all of its 'Shortened_sentence' Entity Beans are concomitantly loaded. // Instead, the 'lazy' mode leads to the loading of these when one accesses the collection itself using 'get_shortened_sentence' @javax.persistence.JoinColumn(name = "PRISON_FILE_NUMBER") private java.util.Set<Shortened_sentence> _shortened_sentence;
+PrisonertoShortened_sentencein figure below)@javax.persistence.OneToMany(cascade = javax.persistence.CascadeType.REMOVE, fetch = javax.persistence.FetchType.EAGER) // 'EAGER': each time, a 'Prisoner' Entity Bean is loaded (with 'find' for instance), all of its 'Shortened_sentence' Entity Beans are concomitantly loaded. // Instead, the 'lazy' mode leads to the loading of these when one accesses the collection itself using 'get_shortened_sentence' @javax.persistence.JoinColumn(name = "PRISON_FILE_NUMBER") private java.util.Set<Shortened_sentence> _shortened_sentence;

 Principles